Confessions of a PAC Eligible: Trends Observed and Lessons Learned to Help You Master PAC Outreach

 It’s crucial for the PAC to clearly articulate the value the PAC brings to employees personally and why their participation matters.
 Transparency and educating your eligible employees helps build trust.
 And the more they trust you, the more likely they’ll feel comfortable with participating in the PAC.

-Beyond the content, a steady stream of communications is vital to ensuring your audience is educated on the importance of the PAC, and the issues facing your business.
+Beyond the content, a steady stream of communication is vital to ensuring your audience is educated on the importance of the PAC, and the issues facing your business.
 How can you expect someone to feel comfortable giving money to an organization whose mission they don’t fully understand?
 Regular educational communications will help you overcome this hurdle.

 Lesson 2: Speak to the values of your audience.